Lagina: History

+Worship of Hecate

-Lagina was the only site of a monumental temple to Hecate, and therefore the rituals carried out were unique.
+Lagina was the largest site of a monumental temple to Hecate.
+The rituals carried out at Lagina were therefore unique.
+Hecate was a goddess of ancient Greek mythology whose roots were probably Carian and Anatolian.
+Her general attributes included torches, keys, and dogs, and today she is often associated with witchcraft.

 Part of these rituals included a "Key-Carrying" ceremony in which a choir of young girls would walk from Lagina to Stratonicea to declare their devotion to the city.
-On their return, the gates would be opened by the girl carrying the key, and the religious festivities would begin.
-The goddess Hecate was so important to the area around Stratonicea that coins were made showing her likeness.
+On their return, the gates would be opened by the girl carrying the key (the kleidophoros), and the religious festivities would begin.
+This ritual not only served as a political reminder that Stratonicea controlled Lagina, but also that Hecate controlled the keys to the underworld.

+Excavations

+The site of Lagina was often visited by travellers in the eighteenth and nineteenth centuries.
+The British archaeologist Charles Thomas Newton found over thirty inscriptions and nine decorated frieze blocks at the site in 1856.
+His publications brought European scholarly attention to Lagina.

-The archaeological research conducted in Lagina is historically significant in that it was the first to have been done by a Turkish scientific team, under the direction of Osman Hamdi Bey and Halit Ethem Bey.
-In 1993, excavation and restoration work was resumed under the guidance of Muğla Museum, by an international team advised by Professor Ahmet Tırpan.
+Authorised excavations began at Lagina in 1891 under the direction of Osman Hamdi Bey.
+The archaeological research conducted in Lagina is historically significant in that it was the first authorised excavation to have been done by a Turkish scientific team.

+In 1993, excavation and restoration work was resumed under the guidance of the Muğla Museum, by an international team advised by Professor Ahmet Tırpan.

 In 2020, the ancient columns of the Hecate temple were re-erected following extensive restoration and excavation at the site.
-The head of excavation at the temple, Professor Bilal Sögüt noted that visitors could now see where the columns would have stood 2050 years ago when the temple was a place of worship to the goddess Hecate.
+The head of excavation at the temple, Professor Bilal Sögüt, noted that visitors could now see where the columns would have stood 2050 years ago when the temple was a place of worship to the goddess Hecate.
 The columns were built in the Corinthian order, with 8 columns on the shorter sides of the temple, and 11 on the longer sides.
 An inscription on the entrance gate indicate that Emperor Augustus financially supported the Sanctuary of Hecate.

 The friezes of the Hecate sanctuary are displayed in the Istanbul Archaeology Museums.
 Four different themes are depicted in these friezes.
 These are, on the eastern frieze, scenes from the life of Zeus; on the western frieze, a battle between gods and giants; on the southern frieze, a gathering of Carian gods; and on the northern frieze, a battle of Amazons.